dockerizedrupal/drupalcamp-baltics-2015/README.md

 Nothing unusual there.

-At one moment, the file permissions for a project he was working on were incorrect.
+He found out that the file permissions for a project he was working on were incorrect.

-He thought he could safely resolve them by himself, because he already had performed a similar action a couple of times in the past for different projects.
+And he thought that he could safely resolve them by himself, because he already had performed a similar action a couple of times in the past for different projects.

-But unfortunately at this time everything didn't go as well as he would have planned.
+But unfortunately at this time everything didn't go as well as he planned.

-When he realized that his system wasn't working properly anymore after attempting to fix the file permissions, he notified a fellow colleague for a help.
+When he realized that his system wasn't working properly anymore he notified a fellow colleague for a help.

-After some investigation what exactly had happened to his system, we found out that the following command you can see on the slide, he had entered to his terminal had made his system unusable.
+After some investigation what exactly had happened to his system, we found out that the he entered was following. (point at slide).

 For those who don't know what this command does, it changed every file and directory ownership on his machine to www-data.